MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-define-ext-text.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 07/07/2020
+ms.date: 07/08/2020
 ms.author: sgroespe

 ---
-# Add Extended Item Text
+# Add Extended Text

-You can extend a standard text for items by adding extra lines, and you can set up conditions for use of the extra lines.
-You do this from item cards.
+You can extend the description for items, stock-keeping units, general ledger accounts, and resources by adding extra lines as extended text.
+You can also set up conditions for use of the extra lines.

+The following section describes how to add extended text to a description of an item.
+But the same steps apply to stock-keeping units, general ledger accounts, and resources.

-## To define extended text for an item description
+## To define extended text for an description

 1. Open the card for an item that you want to add extended text to, and then choose the **Extended Text** action.
 2. Fill in the **Code** and **Description** fields.